-A potential limitation of this system that we saw was the slight timing drift of the Teensy.
-This drift is linear in nature, however, which makes it simple to calibrate out.
-Further, it actually underscores the desirability of using a Teensy 3.2 for total experimental control.
+An important discovery during development ofthis system is that realization of a slight linear drift of the Teensy processing clock.
+This drift is linear in nature , which makes it simple to calibrate out if actual (sub-µs precision to real world timing is essential).
+Further, it actually underscores the the necessity of a central controller for precise acquisition and total experimental control.
 Synchronizing different devices only by a single pulse at the start of an experiment can lead to problems when trying to acquire motor output or deliver some experimental stimulus and examine cellular behavior with high temporal accuracy.
 Initiating experimental events from a high-level source, such as directly from a PC, can introduce timing jitter due to the multitude of tasks that a PC must attend to at any given point in time.
-We note as well that the standard errors of our measurements across both linear models were very small: on the order of tens of nanoseconds.
+For example, a recent calcium imaging study in the striatum finds additional neurological structure related to motor activity on very short timescales, suggesting that poor timing resolution could potentially lead to incorrect inferences (Markowitz, et al., 2018).

 Further, with concomitant imaging, one must also align tasks to imaging data after the fact, or face substantial variability in frame spacing.
 As explained previously (D'Ausilio, 2012; Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018), using a microcontroller such as an Arduino or Teensy 3.2 circumvents the issue of imprecise timing of behavioral events.
 We note that in addition, synchronizing camera triggers with experimental events circumvents the need of post-hoc image alignment.

-In conclusion, Arduino UNO and the Teensy 3.2 both potentially fulfill these requirements, though an additional timing function, the “IntervalTimer”, makes the Teensy 3.2 better suited for the particular task of delivering the equally spaced, regular digital pulses needed for triggering image capture

-the precision and utility of the Teensy microcontroller, in conjunction with an available Audio library and the IntervalTimer function, make this a user-friendly, easily adaptable, accurate, and precise tool for different experimental designs in neuroscience in general, and particularly for imaging studies.
+In conclusion, Arduino UNO and the Teensy 3.2 both potentially fulfill these requirements, though an additional timing function, the “IntervalTimer”, makes the Teensy 3.2 better suited for the particular task of delivering the equally spaced, regular digital pulses needed for triggering image capture.
+Finallythe precision and utility of the Teensy microcontroller, in conjunction with an available Audio library and the IntervalTimer function, make this a user-friendly, easily adaptable, accurate, and precise tool for different experimental designs in neuroscience in general, and particularly for imaging studies.

 Figures